Here’s a step-by-step guide on how to build your own online shop with Shopify.

 - From your store admin, go to the Settings > Shipping page.

-- In the “Shipping rates” section, look to see if you have set a weight-based shipping rate and adjust it according to your product’s specifications.
+- In the “Shipping rates” section, see if you have set a weight-based shipping rate and adjust it according to your product’s specifications.

 Test your order system